AndersDeath/diary2/000-current.md

 # 03 September - Saturday - Saint-Petersburg

 Today is just free day.
 We went to the city center again.
-We were in Vasiliostrovsky market which was reconstructed several years ago.
+We were in Vasiliostrovsky market which was reconstructed several years ago and became a food court.